Srijan-giri/apnacollege-demo/README.md

 # apnacollege-demo
-This is first Git Repository
+This is first Git Repository.
+Author - Srijan Giri.